 Ensure you can communicate between the two vehicles, which may mean pre-purchasing daily cell phone roaming if travelling in the US or Europe.
 Don’t skimp out and assume hand signals will work.
 If one or both vehicles get lost, communication is vital to reconnect and get back on track.

 Stay Healthy on the Road

 Summer road trips are often hot, sweaty affairs.
 Hydrate constantly with individual water bottles, pack snacks in coolers for easy access in the back seats.
-Wear comfortable, light-colored clothing and slap on sunscreen, sunglasses and hats.
-If you or your kids are prone to motion sickness or nervousness while road tripping, ensure your on-the-go medical kit includes medicines such as Boiron’s homeopathic products.
+Wear comfortable, light-coloured clothing and slap on sunscreen, sunglasses and hats.

 It’s vital to know what your own trigger and stress points are, and to develop a coping mechanism for them.
 If this means locking yourself in the bathroom for 5-10 minutes, screaming into a pillow, counting to ten, separating out for one day’s activities, then do so.
 Public adult meltdowns are just as ugly as those of the toddler variety.
 Find ways to cope to ensure your family holiday stays on track and your relationships in good health.

 There are also medications that can help reduce stress-related symptoms, like nervousness, hypersensitivity and irritability.